johnwight/Getting-Started-with-OAuth-for-Adobe-IO-Solutions/README.md

 1. On the Adobe I/O Console, click **New Integration**.

-2. Select **Access an API** and then click **Continue**.
+1. Select **Access an API** and then click **Continue**.

-3. Select the Adobe product or service you want to use with Adobe I/O and then click **Continue**.
+1. Select the Adobe product or service you want to use with Adobe I/O and then click **Continue**.

-4. Click New Integration and then click Continue.
+1. Click **New Integration** and then click **Continue**.

-On the Integration Details screen, provide the following:
+1. On the Integration Details screen, provide the following:
   1. The Name of your application..
 This is not sent in your API requests, but it is good practice to use a web-friendly name suitable for later use in the X-product header.
-2. A Description of your integration, such as “Integration of Stock API with “MyWebsite.com.”
+  1. A Description of your integration, such as “Integration of Stock API with “MyWebsite.com.”
 3. The B: Choose iOS, Android, or Web.
 4. A Default redirect URI: Provide the URL of the page or script (usually at the root of your web app) that Adobe will access during the authentication process.
 It must be hosted on a secure (HTTPS) server, even if it is only a localhost instance